rrisland/brightcove-video-element/README.md

 import 'brightcove-video-element';
 ```

-Optionally, you can load the script directly from a CDN using [JSDelivr](https://www.jsdelivr.com/):
+Optionally, you can load the script directly from a CDN using [ESM Run](https://www.jsdelivr.com/?docs=esm):

 <!-- prettier-ignore -->
 ```html